blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 ![](images/wiring-09-outlet-heatshrink.jpg)

-### Step 10: AC power to the board
+### Step 10: AC Power to the Dr. Wattson Monitoring Board

 Using the phillips screwdriver, loosen the neutral screw on the green terminal block so that the metal grip lowers.

 Insert the neutral wire (black in our photo above), and while holding it in place, tighten the neutral screw.
 Tug on the wire to ensure it is gripped well.

-Repeat for the live wire (line), which is red in our photo above.
+Repeat for the live wire, shown in red in our photo above.

 ### Complete